 The high costs of untreated ADHD could be avoided if:

-- ADHD was identified and diagnosed (appropriately) at an early stage
+- ADHD was identified and diagnosed (appropriately) at an early stage in childhood

 - ADHD was treated appropriately, not only with medication (where appropriate) but also through parent training and family/school interventions as recommended by SIGN (the Scottish government body which advises on best practice in treating health conditions in the NHS)